 New York's diverse landscape mirrors the diversity of the wines--from fruity, aromatic varieties to classic European and French-American wines that blend the best of both worlds.
 Here's just a sample:

-Along with the celebrated wines, the Long Island Wine Council Trail highlights fresh local seafood and produce.
-Pellegrini Vineyards and Clovis Point Wines, international-medal winners, are among more than 40 acclaimed wineries on the North Fork of Long Island.
-Wineries in the Hamptons include Channing Daughters Winery and Wolffer Estate Winery, known for fine artisanal wines.
+The Long Island Wine Council Trail highlights renowned vineyards and culinary events.
+Pellegrini Vineyards and Bedell Cellars, international-medal winners, are among more than 40 acclaimed wineries on the coastal North Fork trail.

-Cold winter temperatures along the Niagara Escarpment and Lake Ontario produce world-famous ice wines, made from grapes frozen on the vine.
-Try them in cozy tasting rooms along the Niagara Wine Trail, near the magnificent Niagara Falls.
-The Thousand Islands-Seaway Wine Trail also presents breathtaking scenery.
-You will find some delicious tasting events traveling the Adirondack Coast Wine Trail, along with some fine ciders and beers.
+Cold winter temperatures along the Niagara Escarpment produce world-famous ice wines, made from grapes frozen on the vine.
+Try them in cozy tasting rooms along the Niagara Wine Trail, near the Falls, or trek the Thousand Islands-Seaway Wine Trail and Adirondack Coast Wine Trail for breathtaking scenery along with fine ciders and beers.